Meta Pixel

 - Collection calls have increased in frequency or tone

-- You've already missed two or more EMIs on your unsecured loans
+- You've already missed two or more EMIs across your loans

-- Your credit score has dropped but the debt keeps growing anyway
+- Your credit score has dropped, yet the outstanding balance keeps growing

-It's tempting to simply skip EMI payments when cash is tight, treating it as a short-term pause.
-But lenders don't see it that way.
-The moment you skip an EMI, three things typically happen: penal charges kick in immediately, your account gets flagged for the credit bureau within 30 to 60 days, and recovery calls begin almost right away since there's no collateral for the lender to fall back on.
+It's tempting to just skip an EMI when cash is tight, treating it as a short-term pause.
+Lenders don't see it that way.
+Penal charges usually kick in immediately, your account gets flagged to the credit bureau within 30 to 60 days, and recovery calls begin almost right away, since there's no collateral for the lender to fall back on instead.
+If you're unsure what your options actually are once you can't pay an EMI, it helps to look at the full range before assuming a missed payment is the only path forward.

 A Quick Real-World Scenario

-Consider a borrower with three unsecured loans totalling ₹6 lakh across two personal loans and a credit card.
-After a job loss, EMIs became impossible to sustain, and the borrower began to skip EMI payments out of necessity.
-Within four months, penal charges and mounting interest pushed the total dues past ₹7.2 lakh.
-Through a structured EMI rescue and settlement process, the lenders agreed to close the account for roughly ₹3.8 lakh a fraction of the ballooning dues, paid over three months instead of dragging on for years.
+Consider a borrower carrying three loans totalling ₹6 lakh two personal loans and a credit card.
+After a job loss, EMIs became impossible to sustain, and the outstanding dues grew past ₹7.2 lakh within four months as penal charges piled on.
+Through a structured rescue and settlement process, the lenders agreed to close the accounts for roughly ₹3.8 lakh, paid over three months instead of dragging on for years debt closed for less, with fewer calls and a documented resolution.

 Frequently Asked Questions

-If your unsecured loans have reached a point where EMIs no longer make sense, don't wait for the next missed payment to force your hand.
-Start your EMI rescue with a proper settlement review at zavo and get a clear, negotiated path out of debt instead of a growing pile of penalties.
+If your unsecured loans have reached a point where the EMIs no longer add up, don't wait for the next missed payment to force your hand.
+Start your EMI rescue with a proper settlement review at Zavo and get a clear, negotiated path out of debt instead of a growing pile of penalties.

 LinkedIn